Commercial General Liability policies generally contain a number of exclusions. To read more about exclusions, click here.

 Electronic Chat Rooms or Bulletin Boards

-Liability for comments made in chat rooms or bulletin boards you host will not be covered.
+Insurance does not cover liability for comments made in chat rooms or bulletin boards.

 Unauthorized Use of Another’s Name or Product

 Liability from using another’s name or product in your email address, domain name, metatag or similar misleading tactics will be excluded from coverage.

 Coverage C covers the medical payments of those injured on the premises of the insured or by the insured’s business operations, regardless of fault.
 Typical exclusions will include liability for injuries covered by other policies, such as injuries to your own employees and liability for activities not really a part of your business, such as playing on the company softball team.